ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

 In this exercise, we want to explore three aspects of the SCF code in VeloxChem:

-#.
-Its **strong scaling**: how does the time-to-solution change for a fixed-size
+#. **Strong scaling**: how does the time-to-solution change for a fixed-size
    problem using an increasing number of workers?
 We will use a zinc-porphyrin system for this investigation.
-#.
-Its **weak scaling**: how does the time-to-solution change when both the
+#. **Scaling of SCF**: how does the computational cost change when the number
-   workload and the number of workers increase?
-Note that the workload of an SCF calculation increases nonlinearly with respect to the number of basis functions.
+   of basis functions increases?
 We will use a series of guanine oligomers for this purpose.
 #.
 How do MPI and OpenMP settings affect the performance of SCF calculation on
    a single node?